marinaciocea/webrtc-web/README.md

 ## What you'll learn
 * Get video from your webcam
 * Apply filters on your video stream
-* Take a photo and display it in the webpage
+* Take a snap of your video stream and display it in the webpage

 ## What you'll need
 * Chrome 47 or above.